Saumya-Gupta-26/TopoDiffusionNet/README.md

 To be added

 ## 3) Applications to Pathology
-This work has been extended to generate layouts for pathology image generation (accepted to CVPR 2025).
+This work has been directly applied to generate layouts for pathology image generation (accepted to CVPR 2025).
 Please check https://github.com/Melon-Xu/TopoCellGen for the paper and implementation.

 ## 4) Citation
 If you found this work useful, please consider citing it as